antortoise95/cv-academic/content/publication/autocratic2022/index.md

 ---
+title: "Do Autocrats Break Their Promises?
+A Principal-Agent Problem with Limited Commitment"
-title: "Why do Autocrats Grant Privilege?
+# title: "Why do Autocrats Grant Privilege?
 A Principal-Agent Problem with Limited Commitment"
 authors:
 - admin
 date: "2022-05-11"